Key Stage 3:

 Chemistry Curriculum Overview

 The department is staffed with an experienced team of committed Biology, Chemistry and Physics specialists.
-There are seven full-time members of the department and two part-time teachers.
+There are eight full-time members of the department and two part-time teachers.
 In addition, the department is supported by two laboratory technicians.

-At A-Level we have two groups for Biology (Edexcel) and Chemistry (AQA) and one group for Physics (AQA).
-We have a history of excellent exam results, consistently achieving a 100% pass rate with a high proportion of students going on to study STEM subjects at university.
+At A-Level we have two groups for Biology (Edexcel) and one each for Chemistry (AQA), Physics (AQA) and Applied Human Biology(AQA).
+We have a history of excellent exam results, consistently achieving a 100% pass rate with a very high proportion of students going on to study STEM subjects at university.

 Organisation and Methods of Assessment